 The San Juan Islands of Washington are famous as the top orca whale watching location in the United States.
 The first park in the world dedicated to whale watching was created here.
 Easily accessed from Seattle, the sheltered waters of the San Juans are the perfect place for beginners to kayak with killer whales.

 Our sea kayaking routes are planned to maximize your chances to kayak with orcas.
-We don’t see them every time, but about 2/3rds of our kayak trip guests enjoy killer whale sightings.
+We don’t see them every time, but about 2/3rds of our kayak camping trip guests enjoy killer whale sightings.
+Nearly half of our day trip guests also experience the thrill of an orca whale encounter.
 Remember, these are wild orca whales and they don’t perform on schedule, so we can’t guarantee success on every kayak trip!

 Click here to look at our whale watching kayak trip maps with the killer whale feeding and traveling routes highlighted.